run2fail/locker/README.rst

     `offical LXC website <http://images.linuxcontainers.org/images/>`_.
 Maybe
     this can be used via the Python binding?!?
 For sure the YAML configuration needs to be extended to support this feature.
+  - In general, I am not fully convinced of the YAML file's structure and the format of some string attributes, e.g., ``ports`` or ``volumes``.
+The format tries to mimic the particular format of
+    `Docker <http://www.docker.com>`_  and `fig <http://fig.sh>`_ but I think it would be easier (for users to define and for Locker to parse) to replace these strings with YAML maps and/or sequences.

 - Source code related:

   - Write real unit tests without side-effects (see next section for further information)
+  - Provide dedicated YAML files for the tests and stop using example files.

+- User interface related:

+  - The status report is getting larger and is already wider than 80 columns.
+    The extended version using the particular command line parameter is even wider.
+It may be necessary to enable the user to specify the columns of interest, for examle like ``--columns="Name,Ports,CPUs,Memory"``.

 - Miscellaneous: